Code-the-Dream-School/node-essentials/lessons/lesson1-node-intro.md

 ### **Answers**

 1. Node is far simpler to learn than Java or Rust.
 Many developers already know JavaScript because it is the native language for the browser front end.
 C++ code is also more complex, and it is subject to dangerous memory reference errors.
-Node's benefits from being a single-threaded language with an event loop for asynchronous operations that is highly performant.
+Node benefits from being a single-threaded language with an event loop for asynchronous operations that is highly performant.

 2. In browser side JavaScript, you can't start a process, or start a server socket, or access the file system.
 In browser side JavaScript, you have no access to hardware resources like the screen and the file system.